artemgordinskiy/artem.cool/content/about.md

 +++
 draft = false
-date = 2020-11-22T15:35:25+01:00
+date = 2022-03-25T15:35:25+01:00
 title = "About me"
 slug = "about"
 +++

 Hey there,

-My name is Artem Hordynskyi (or _Gordinsky_, if you transliterate my last name from Russian instead of Ukrainian).
+My name is Artem Hordynskyi (or _Gordinskiy_, if you transliterate my last name from Russian instead of Ukrainian).

 It’s been a while since I had an actual website instead of relying solely on Twitter and Instagram for self-expression.
 Thanks to The Pandemic, I had some free time to buy this [ridiculous domain name](https://artem.cool) and whip something up using Hugo and GitHub Pages.
 Feels good having my own little corner “on the interwebs” again.